Phil McCollum's Southern California Real Estate

 That leaves REO properties that have been listed for sale on the MLS.

-Better Than a Free Foreclosure List
+This is Much Better Than a Free Foreclosure List

 You can search for foreclosures quickly and easily right here.